 Static Pressure in residential and light commercial HVAC is generally measured in Inches of water column.
 We often measure it with an accurate digital manometer zeroed out to atmospheric pressure before use.

-Static Pressure is not air flow.
+Static Pressure is not airflow.
 You could have static Pressure and have no airflow whatsoever.
 If you think of it in electrical terms, you can read voltage (potential) between two points and have no actual movement of electrons.
-It is a measure of difference in energy states between two points not a measure of quantity.
+It is a measure of the difference in energy states between two points not a measure of quantity.